 The following management discussion and analysis ("MD&A") is a review of operations, current financial position and outlook for Wi2Wi Corporation ("Wi2Wi" or the "Company").
-It is dated April 12, 2018 and should be read in conjunction with the Audited Consolidated Financial Statements for Years Ended December 31, 2017 and 2016 ("Audited Statements") which are available on SEDAR at www.sedar.com.
+It is dated August 21 2018and should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for period ended June 30, 2018 and 2017 and Audited Consolidated Financial Statements for years ended, December 31, 2017, 2016 and 2015 which are available on SEDAR at www.sedar.com.